 by Joseph Scriven

 Then Marsha read the story from John 3 of Nicodemus, a Jewish ruler, who came to Jesus at night.
-Jesus said unto him, “Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God” (John 3:3 KJV).
-She carefully explained God’s wonderful plan of salvation.
-After concluding with John 3:16, she encouraged each one to receive Jesus Christ as his/her personal Savior if they had not already done so.
+Jesus said unto him, “Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God.”
+John 3:3 She carefully explained God’s wonderful plan of salvation.
+After concluding with John 3:16, she encouraged each one to receive Jesus Christ as personal Savior if they had not already done so.

-Afterward, white-haired Mary wheeled up to me in her wheelchair with a bright smile on her face.
+Afterward, white-haired Mary came to me in her wheelchair with a bright smile on her face.
 “I received Jesus Christ as my Savior when I was a girl.
 It was so wonderful to hear the Bible lesson today and sing the hymns I learned when I was young.
-I can’t see well enough to read anymore, so thank you for reading God’s word today!”
-Marsha and I are thrilled that God allowed us to minister to these elderly residents today.
+I can’t see well enough to read anymore, so thank you for reading God’s word today.”
+What a privilege God gave us to minister to these elderly residents today.

-Over the years, God gave me many more opportunities to share God’s word and songs with elderly Christians.
-I thank Him for our seasoned believers who have willingly shared with me how God encouraged them through difficult circumstances.
-May we all faithfully run the race today until we are home in heaven above and hear our Savior say, “Well done, thou good and faithful servant” (Matthew 25:21 KJV).
+I thank Him for our seasoned believers who have willingly shared with me over the years how God carried them through difficult times.
+May we all faithfully run the race today until we are home in heaven above and hear our Savior say, “Well done, thou good and faithful servant.”
+Matthew 25:21